durovsky/rep/rep-I000X.rst

 CP1616
 ========
-ROS-PROFINET wrapper was originally developed for use with Siemens CP1616 [#cp1616]_, which is a communication module, that enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
+ROS-PROFINET wrapper was originally developed for use with Siemens CP1616 [#cp1616]_, a communication module that enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
 Since CP1616 offers the communication possibilities of both **IO Controllers/IO Devices** (master/slave), various network configurations are possible.

 .. image:: rep-I000X/cp1616.jpg

 From user point of view, CP1616 acts like a standard PROFINET IO device - STEP7 or Simatic NCM tools are are required for basic topology setup, while the configuration is downloaded to CP1616 over the standard Ethernet.
-Afterwards, user's Linux (or other OS) application addresses existing configuration and access particular communication channels defined in SIMATIC project.
+Afterward, user's Linux (or other OS) application addresses existing configuration and access particular communication channels defined in SIMATIC project.

 CP1616 covers all three methods of exchanging data in PROFINET network: